annanfu/career-prep-agent/README.md

 2. **Scores your fit** (1–5) before you spend time applying, so you can prioritize.
 3. **Quality review loop** — checks keyword coverage and faithfulness (no hallucinated skills) before saving.
 4. **Saves everything**: tailored resume (`.md`), archived JD (`.json`), and a running tracker (`.csv`).
 5. **Conversational refinement** — chat with the agent to tweak bullets, tone, or emphasis.
 Changes update the editor and save to disk in real time.
+Toggle **Deep Research** to pull specific facts from your knowledge base via RAG, or restore deleted experiences from the master resume.
 6. **Interview prep** — when you land an interview, the agent deep-retrieves your stories, researches the company via web search, surfaces likely questions, and generates STARL-format answers.
-Chat can edit the prep document directly.
+Chat can edit the prep document directly (Deep Research available here too).
+7. **LaTeX export** — generate a `.tex` file from the tailored resume with JD keywords auto-bolded, ready for PDF compilation.

 ---